usc-isi-i2/sparql-jsonld/README.md

 # sparql-jsonld

+## Documentation

-Convert a SELECT SAPRQL query to a CONSTRUCT SAPRQL query based on a JSON frame, get results in nested JSON-LD.
+sparql-jsonld is to convert a SELECT SAPRQL query to a CONSTRUCT SAPRQL query based on a JSON frame, get results in nested JSON-LD.

-To use it:
+#### Installation
 * `git clone` the repo
 * run `cd sparql-jsonld`
-* run `pip install -r requirements.txt`
+* run `pip install -r requirements.txt` to install dependencies

+#### Examples

 See Example at `examples/example.py`